rasta-mouse/TikiTorch/README.md

 - TikiVader

 ### TikiLoader
-A .NET Library that contains all the process hollowing code, used as a reference by the other Tiki projects.
+A .NET Library that contains all the process injection code, used as a reference by the other Tiki projects.

 ### TikiSpawn
 A .NET Library designed to bootstrap an agent via some initial delivery, can be used with [DotNetToJScript](https://github.com/tyranid/DotNetToJScript) in conjunction with lolbins.